Cheapest car insurance in Wisconsin for a bad driving record

 Cheapest car insurance in Wisconsin with bad credit

-The cheapest Wisconsin insurer for bad credit is Travelers, with rates averaging $1,769 or $147.
+Based on our research, Travelers is the cheapest car insurance company for drivers with poor credit, averaging $1,769 or $147.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

-Check out the table below to see how your credit score affects Wisconsin car insurance.
+Check the table below to see how your credit score affects Wisconsin car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit